EmmaPeders1/IT2810-Project2/README.md

 ## :wrench: Technical requirements

-The proejct is based på Node and use of the Node Package Manager (NPM).
+The project is based på Node and use of the Node Package Manager (NPM).
 Version 16.X of node.js and version 8.X of npm.

 We used the command create-react-app xxx --template typescript to set up the project and are using version 18.